 See our Enchilada Essentials gallery for illustrated instructions on preparing these enchiladas.
 They aren't baked; they're simply drenched in a rich sauce made with fruity dried chiles, rolled, and eaten right away.
-This recipe first appeared in our May 2011 issue, with the article Mexico Feeds Me.

 8 dried New Mexico chiles, stemmed and seeded